section-engineering-education/engineering-education/new_contributors/FAQ.md

 **Articles should be a minimum of 750 words.**

 ### How does the revision process work?
-Articles with (little to no extra revisions needed) payout will be $100.00 USD ($150.00 USD for Tutorials)
+Articles with (little to no extra revisions needed) will recieve priorty in the queue.

 For the full details on our [review, approval, & payment processes](https://github.com/section-io/engineering-education/blob/master/new_contributors/CONTRIBUTING.md#review-approval--payment-processes) check out the provided link.